robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Fremantle            (home) to beat 	North Melbourne      (away) with a probability of 	60.46%

+### Round 11 (generated 29/05/2018)

+Robs Elo predicts 	Sydney               (home) to beat 	Carlton              (away) with a probability of 	95.09%

+Robs Elo predicts 	Melbourne            (away) to beat 	Western Bulldogs     (home) with a probability of 	71.46%

+Robs Elo predicts 	Port Adelaide        (away) to beat 	Hawthorn             (home) with a probability of 	58.41%

+Robs Elo predicts 	Geelong              (away) to beat 	Gold Coast           (home) with a probability of 	78.54%

+Robs Elo predicts 	Richmond             (away) to beat 	Essendon             (home) with a probability of 	71.11%

+Robs Elo predicts 	West Coast           (home) to beat 	St Kilda             (away) with a probability of 	97.43%

+Robs Elo predicts 	North Melbourne      (home) to beat 	Brisbane             (away) with a probability of 	89.77%

+Robs Elo predicts 	Collingwood          (home) to beat 	Fremantle            (away) with a probability of 	85.50%

+Robs Elo predicts 	Adelaide             (home) to beat 	GWS Giants           (away) with a probability of 	87.02%

 ## NRL

 ### Current Predictions